nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Undo Feature**: A function that allows the user to reverse the last action taken, preventing accidental loss or changes to information.

-- **Attribute Placeholder**: A prompt or template shown in the command box that indicates where the user should input specific information in a command.

 - **Contact**: An entry in the PROperty representing a person, including their personal and professional information.

 - **Reminder/Event List**: A chronological list displaying upcoming reminders or events set by the user.